Julian (emperor): Paganism's shift under Julian

 After witnessing the reign of two emperors bent on supporting the Church and stamping out paganism, it is understandable that pagans simply did not embrace Julian's idea of proclaiming their devotion to polytheism and their rejection of Christianity.
 Many chose to adopt a practical approach and not support Julian's public reforms actively for fear of a Christian revival.
 However, this apathetic attitude forced the emperor to shift central aspects of pagan worship.
 Julian's attempts to reinvigorate the people shifted the focus of paganism from a system of tradition to a religion with some of the same characteristics that he opposed in Christianity.
 For example, Julian attempted to introduce a tighter organization for the priesthood, with greater qualifications of character and service.
 Classical paganism simply did not accept this idea of priests as model citizens.
 Priests were elites with social prestige and financial power who organized festivals and helped pay for them.
-Yet Julian's attempt to impose moral strictness on the civic position of priesthood only made paganism more in tune with Christian morality, drawing it further from paganism's system of tradition.
+His attempts to create philanthropic institutions to rival the charitable activities of Christians were also unsuccessful, and Julian's attempt to impose moral strictness on the civic position of priesthood only made paganism more in tune with Christian morality, drawing it further from paganism's system of tradition.

 Indeed, this development of a pagan order created the foundations of a bridge of reconciliation over which paganism and Christianity could meet.
 Likewise, Julian's persecution of Christians, who by pagan standards were simply part of a different cult, was quite an un-pagan attitude that transformed paganism into a religion that accepted only one form of religious experience while excluding all others—such as Christianity.
 In trying to compete with Christianity in this manner, Julian fundamentally changed the nature of pagan worship.
 That is, he made paganism a religion, whereas it once had been only a system of tradition.

 Juventinus and Maximus

 Many of the Church fathers viewed the emperor with hostility, and told stories of his supposed wickedness after his death.
 A sermon by Saint John Chrysostom, entitled On Saints Juventinus and Maximinus, tells the story of two of Julian's soldiers at Antioch, who were overheard at a drinking party, criticizing the emperor's religious policies, and taken into custody.
-According to John, the emperor had made a deliberate effort to avoid creating martyrs of those who disagreed with his reforms; but Juventinus and Maximinus admitted to being Christians, and refused to moderate their stance.
-John asserts that the emperor forbade anyone from having contact with the men, but that nobody obeyed his orders; so he had the two men executed in the middle of the night.
-John urges his audience to visit the tomb of these martyrs.
+According to Chrysostom, the emperor had made a deliberate effort to avoid creating martyrs of those who disagreed with his reforms; but Juventinus and Maximinus admitted to being Christians, and refused to moderate their stance.
+Chrysostom asserts that the emperor forbade anyone from having contact with the men, but that nobody obeyed his orders; so he had the two men executed in the middle of the night.
+Chrysostom urges his audience to visit the tomb of these martyrs.